 Many businesses in Orlando use vehicles, from businesses that transport tourists to and from the Orlando airport to companies that own a fleet of construction vehicles.
 The state of Florida requires that all business-owned vehicles be covered by suitable commercial vehicle insurance policies.

 An Independent Insurance Agent in Orlando can help you find an affordable policy that meets your business’s coverage needs and is also compliant with state and federal laws.
 Find an agent near you to learn more.

 If your business owns vehicles, these cars, trucks, vans, or buses must be covered by commercial vehicle insurance.
 When a commercial motor vehicle (CMV) is involved in an accident, the company that owns it has a high risk of facing a liability lawsuit.
 Accidents involving CMVs are not uncommon.
 The state of Florida tracks these collisions by county.

-- Average annual number of CMV accidents involving injuries: 527
+- Average annual number of fatal truck accidents per capita: 0.0010%

 Commercial vehicle insurance is designed to protect your business from large financial losses due to liability lawsuits, property damage, and the potential loss of income that may occur if your business is left without its necessary mode of transportation.

 All commercial vehicle insurance policies in Orlando will provide, at the very least, liability coverage that meets or exceeds the legal requirements and personal injury protection.
 There are also a number of optional coverage types that you may want to consider adding to your commercial auto insurance policy.
 These include: